isaiahrodolfo/ScavengerHunt/backend/README.md

 Players have unique socket.id, and can join a Game.
 One player is the host of a game.

+### Testing

+Make sure another process is not already running on the port used for testing (3001)

 ### Other

-types.ts and handlers.ts are compiled to js
+All files that are not server.js are compiled to js